José Campaña: Crystal Palace

 On 13 July 2013, Premier League club Crystal Palace had a €2 million bid accepted by Sevilla.
 Four days later, after passing his medical, he signed for four years.
 He made his debut on 24 August, in a 2–1 defeat at Stoke City.

 On 31 January 2014, Campaña joined the Bundesliga's 1.
 FC Nürnberg, on loan for the remainder of the season with a view to a permanent move.
 He made his debut in the competition on 16 February, playing the entire second half in a 1–0 away victory over FC Augsburg.

 Campaña scored his first goal for the German side on 23 March 2014, but in a 2–5 home loss against Eintracht Frankfurt.
 He finished the campaign with 591 minutes of action and five starts, with his team being relegated; he subsequently returned to Palace, being one of the retained players.

 Sampdoria

-On 22 July 2014, Campaña joined Serie A side U.C.
-Sampdoria for an undisclosed fee.
+On 22 July 2014, Campaña joined Serie A side UC Sampdoria for an undisclosed fee.
 However, on 1 September, he was loaned to Portuguese club FC Porto in a season-long deal, becoming the seventh Spaniard brought in by manager Julen Lopetegui in three months.

 Campaña signed with AD Alcorcón on 17 July 2015, on loan for one year.

 Levante

 On 11 August 2016, Campaña agreed to a four-year deal with Levante UD, recently relegated to the second tier.
-He played regularly in his first season, as the club from Valencia won promotion as champions.
+He played regularly in his first season, as the Valencians won promotion as champions.

 In April 2019, when he had one year remaining on his contract, Campaña extended his link until 2023.
-He missed the vast majority of 2020–21, due to injury problems.
+He missed the vast majority of 2020–21 due to injury problems.

+Campaña ruptured the anterior cruciate ligament of his right knee in a match against UD Las Palmas on 22 April 2023.
+Despite not being under contract, he was allowed to use the club's facilities during his recovery; during his spell at the Estadi Ciutat de València, he totalled 208 appearances, 19 goals and 30 assists.

+Las Palmas

+On 14 February 2024, Campaña signed for Las Palmas until the end of the top-flight campaign, with an option to extend.